-- Integrated novel technologies with Unreal Engine 4, such as the Kinect for Windows, Faceware Motion Capture, and several not-yet-released technologies from major clients such as Microsoft and Google.
+- Integrated novel technologies with Unreal Engine 4, such as the Kinect for Windows, Faceware Motion Capture, and several unannounced projects with major clients such as Microsoft and Google.

 - Worked on projects partnered with Alzheimer’s Australia to develop training tools for staff, as well as applications designed for patients to promote positive brain function.

-Lecturer and Course Developer - Swinburne University of Technology
+Sessional Course Coordinator - Swinburne University of Technology

 Jan 2015 – June 2015